alexle/alexle.github.com/posts/easy-life-overrated.markdown

 * It allows you to grow
 * It exposes you to life's highs and lows

 Finally, challenges give you purpose.
 And overcoming them makes life **meaningful**.
-I love this line by Sheryl Sandberg, COO of Facebook, which sums up my thoughts perfectly:
+I love this line by Sheryl Sandberg, COO of Facebook:

 > It is the hard days, the times that challenge you to your very core, that will determine who you are.